zero804/gitter/docs/messages.md

  - `/remove @username`: Removes a user from a conversation.
 Only available to owners/admin of the conversation.
  - `/ban @username`: Bans a user from a conversation.
 Only available to owners/admins in public rooms.
  - `/unban @username`: Unbans a user from a conversation.
 Only available to owners/admins in public rooms.
- - `/collapse`: Collapse the first chat message with embedded media

 ## Edit messages